Coronavirus (COVID-19) Advice and Information

 Covid-19 vaccinations in Somerset

 The NHS are prioritising vaccinating people who experts have agreed, will benefit from it the most and they are systematically working through all eligible groups according to the national priorities.

 For more information about vaccinations in Somerset see the Somerset Clinical Commissioning Group website.

-The meetings will be live streamed so that members of the public can watch from home.
+The meetings will still be live streamed so that members of the public can watch from home.
 For more information please visit our webcasting website.

 In Environmental Health we are responsible for helping to enforce The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020.
 The following provides advice and guidance on the requirements for those businesses still permitted to trade in order to ensure their staff and customers remain safe from the virus.